 What you will find in this guide to Stare Miasto (Krakow Old Town):

-Krakow Old Town is actually a small part of the city center, what is referred to as the Stare Miasto district.
-So hotels outside the Old Town are often advertised as being located in Stare Miasto, but they can actually be several kilometers further away.
+Krakow’s Old Town is actually a small part of the city center referred to as the Stare Miasto district.
+Consequently, hotels outside the Old Town are often marketed as being situated in Stare Miasto, yet they might be several kilometers further away.
+Nonetheless, Krakow is a fairly compact city, making it easy to get around on foot or by public transport.
+Public transportation is complimentary with the Krakow City Card, an affordable option that also grants access to nearly all the city’s museums.

-In this guide we will refer to the term Stare Miasto as the centuries-old Krakow Old Town, surrounded by Planty Park, famous worldwide for being the first place inscribed on the UNESCO World Heritage List.
+Throughout this guide, we will use the term Stare Miasto to denote the centuries-old Krakow Old Town, encircled by Planty Park.
+Krakow’s Stare Miasto is globally renowned for being the first location to be inscribed on the UNESCO World Heritage List.

-Krakow Old Town is a true jewel of medieval architecture and was the capital of Poland until the 1500s, when King Sigmund III Vasa moved his court to Warsaw.
-Its buildings boast over a thousand years of history, and still today it is possible to admire the remains of ancient towers and the imposing defensive system that made Krakow one of the most beautiful and majestic cities of the Middle Ages.
+Krakow Old Town stands as a genuine jewel of medieval architecture and served as Poland’s capital until the 1500s, when King Sigismund III Vasa moved his court to Warsaw.
+Its buildings boast over a thousand years of history, and even today, it is possible to marvel at the remnants of ancient towers and the imposing defensive system that rendered Krakow one of the most splendid and magnificent cities of the Middle Ages.

-Since 1978 Krakow Old Town, its churches, castles, buildings and main monuments are a UNESCO World Heritage Site.
+Since 1978, Krakow Old Town, encompassing its churches, castles, buildings, and primary monuments, has held the status of a UNESCO World Heritage Site.

 The square was full of stalls where cloths were exchanged for salt from the Wieliczka Mines, or for coal and lead extracted from Polish mines.
 The large textile market hall in the center of the square is called Sukiennice or Kraków Cloth Hall, and is a wonderful example of Polish Gothic architecture.